Currencies

 In the last few years of his life, Sha Qi was too sick to understand that his fame was steadily spreading.
 When he passed away in 2005, he left behind a large and growing crowd of admirers, students, a loving son, and a sizeable body of work that clearly tells the story of an artist’s changing and maturing approach to a range of subjects as wide as life itself, from portraits to still lifes, animals to landscapes, reflecting all that could imaginably be reflected in art- including high abstraction in his latest works.
 Though much of his work is now recognized and preserved, we have yet to see what lingering artwork may still be revealed as the provenance of his life’s work continues to come to light, piece by piece.

-(image for) Handmade oil painting Copy paintings of famous artists Sadji Sha Qi paintings Girl piper piping
+(image for) Handmade Oil painting for home canvas, oil painting framed canvas for living room Sadji Sha Qi paintings Girl piper piping

-Handmade oil painting Copy paintings of famous artists Sadji Sha Qi paintings Girl piper piping
+Handmade Oil painting for home canvas, oil painting framed canvas for living room Sadji Sha Qi paintings Girl piper piping

 Reproductions of Sadji Sha Qi paintings Chinese artwork.
 Girl piper piping, Girl Play the flute.
 This reproduction is oil painting on canvas,Non...